President and CEO

 of business administration degree from Southwestern Adventist University in Keene, Texas, and a

 master of business administration degree from Portland State University.

-Clegg, his wife, Hannah, and their young daughter live in Kailua.
+Clegg and his wife, Hannah, have two daughters and live in Kailua.

 Vice President, Finance, and CFO